A robust and powerful method for assessing replicability of high dimensional data: Proofs

 \subsubsection{Calculating the lower bound}

-The lower bound calculation is motivated from \cite{blei2007metric} and \cite{gao2007entropy}.
-These papers focus on the bounded monotone functional space while we focus on the density functional space.
-Besides, the functional space is $\bar{\mathcal{F}}^{1/2}$ instead of $\mathcal F$.
+The lower bound calculation is motivated by \cite{blei2007metric} and \cite{gao2007entropy}.
+These papers focus on the bounded monotone functional space, while we focus on the monotone density functional space.
+Besides, the functional space we work with is $\bar{\mathcal{F}}^{1/2}$ instead of $\mathcal F$.